samundra/youtube-player/README.md

 AUDIO: 44100 Hz, 2 ch, floatle, 96.0 kbit/3.40% (ratio: 12002->352800)
 Selected audio codec: [ffaac] afm: ffmpeg (FFmpeg AAC (MPEG-2/MPEG-4 Audio))
 ==========================================================================
+...
+...
+... will keep going on while video is still playing
 ```

 Sit back and enjoy the video.

+### How to quit currently playing video?
+- There are two ways you can exit the current video.
+1. Click on the currently playing video window then hit ```q``` OR
+2. Terminate the script by hitting ```Ctrl + C``` on the terminal where it was executed.

 ### TIPS AND TRICKS
 - The video window is mplayer window.
 That means, you can click on it and